mit-han-lab/data-efficient-gans/README.md

 #### [arXiv preprint](https://arxiv.org/pdf/2006.10738)

+**[NEW!]** Our [DiffAugment-biggan-imagenet](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-imagenet) repo is released!

 **[NEW!]** Our [DiffAugment-biggan-cifar](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar) PyTorch repo is released!

 This repository contains our implementation of Differentiable Augmentation (DiffAugment) in both PyTorch and Tensorflow.
 It can be used to significantly improve the data efficiency for GAN training.
-We have provided the Tensorflow code of [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2) and the PyTorch code of [DiffAugment-biggan-cifar](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar).
-Our DiffAugment-biggan-imagenet repo (for TPU training) is coming!
+We have provided the Tensorflow code of [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2) and [DiffAugment-biggan-imagenet](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-imagenet), and the PyTorch code of [DiffAugment-biggan-cifar](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar).

 <img src="imgs/few_shot-comparison.jpg" width="1000px"/>